Lillian007-lab/SurveyGoWebApp/README.md

 ## Install and run :rocket:Nodemon:rocket:

+- **nodemon**: is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 With nodemon, there is no need to restart (node index.js) the app every time when changes are made.
 Instead of “node index.js”, we can set off “npm run dev” and if any change is added, server will be restarted automatically.

 <img src="README/image-20210110200710086.png" alt="image-20210110200710086" style="zoom:50%;" />